 - PPIs also involve influential stakeholders in the hospital, such as physicians, which make them challenging to manage at times.

-Hospitals can instead focus on areas including process improvement, resource utilization, data continuity and product visibility.
+Hospitals can focus on areas including pricing, process improvement, resource utilization, data continuity and product visibility.

-The Untapped Cost Savings in Your Hospital’s PPIs
+The Untapped Cost Savings in Your Hospital’s Physician Preference Items

 For most hospitals, however, PPIs offer significant untapped potential for margin improvement.